mohsyed55/blog/about.md

 permalink: /about/
 ---

 Hey there!
-I'm Mohamed Syed.
+I'm Mohamed Syed, an engineer trying to build useful products.

-I'm studying Automobile Engineering.
+I'm from Madurai and currently living in Bengaluru, India.

-I live in Madurai, India.
+You can write to me at <a href="mailto:mohsyed55@email.com">mohsyed55@gmail.com</a>